sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/log-management.rst

 In SFTPPlus there are 2 main types of rotations:

-* size based rotation
+* size-based rotation
-* time based rotation
+* time-based rotation

-The size based rotation will rotate the file as soon as the log file reaches a certain size.
+The size-based rotation will rotate the file as soon as the log file reaches a certain size.
 The files on disk will look like::